-When recording his albums, Tonemah has worked with some of the finest session players and producers in Nashville to make sure the songs are presented in the best possible light, true to his vision of creating a heartfelt piece of music, touching on feelings and experiences inherent in everyone.
-Every recording maintains his unpretentious singing style, while featuring honest lyrics that cut to the heart of the matter.
-"It is a challenge trying to put everything I want to say or express into a 3 minute song.
-I think that it's important that each line is significant.
-Kind of like a movie short.
+When recording he strives to ensure his songs are true to his vision of creating a heartfelt piece of music, touching on feelings and experiences inherent in everyone.
+Each recording maintains his unpretentious singing style, with honest lyrics.
+"It is a challenge trying to put everything I want to say or express into a 4 minute song.
+I think that it's important that each line is significant, like a movie short.
 In a movie short everything on screen has some symbolic value."
-Tonemah has received airplay in dozens of local markets throughout the US, Canada & even Alaska.
-In 2009 French record label, Dixie Frog Records, included the song "There's a Train" from the Welcome to Your Rainy Day as part of their compilation CD titled, Indian Reservation Blues, a multi-disc release that included Native American Musicians.
-Tonemah is currently in pre-production for his next album, which will coincide with the publication of a book co-written with author, Joseph Bruchac.
-Both the album and the book will tell the story of he and his family's journey after losing their Oklahoma home to a tornado.
+Tonemah has received airplay in dozens of markets throughout the US, Canada, and Europe boosted by his song "Pow-wow Snag", and a review calling his cd

 Just a few of Tonemah's live show highlights include performances at the the 2002 Winter Olympics, The Kennedy Center for the Performing Arts, The Smithsonian Institute's Museum of the American Indian, The Native American Music Awards Show, and The New Orleans Jazz Festival.
 He has shared the stage with such national acts as: Foreigner, Three Dog Night, Hootie & The Blowfish, Creedence, Johnny Lang, Rusted Root & Donna The Buffalo, among others.